 When we used to bake this at mom’s we would put 1/4 cup chocolate chips on top of the batter before baking to add a chocolate chip layer on top.
 Sometimes they would fall off and get messy, but it added a sweet chocolate layer to the bread.
 You can give that a try if you want a more decadent Chocolate Zucchini Bread.

-- 1-1/4 cup superfine sorghum flour I use Authentic Foods superfine sorghum flour
+- 1-1/4 cup superfine sorghum flour OR superfine brown rice flour (I use Authentic Foods superfine sorghum flour)

 - 1/3 cup ground flax seed